 Here’s what that looks like in real life:

 - The house doesn’t have to be pristine, but it does need to be safe.
-That means, like it or not, toys need to be cleared from the floor to prevent tripping hazards, dishes have to be done promptly (lest my tall and clever toddlers reach in and pull them out), and the floor gets vacuumed frequently to prevent pests.
+That means, like it or not, we clear toys from the floor to prevent tripping hazards.
+I wash dishes promptly to keep my tall, clever toddlers from reaching in and pulling them out.
+I vacuum the floor frequently to keep pests away.
 It’s not glamorous, but for us it’s critical keep our home functional.

-- “Me time” is not a write off, but it is condensed.
+- “Me time” is not a write off.
+It is just condensed.
 If I only have 30 minutes of decompression time before bed, how am I going to spend it?
 Aimless online scrolling is likely to leave me unfulfilled and up later than intended.
 Right now I might not even have time to complete an episode of TV.
 Instead, my priority shifts to eating a good meal, some light reading and perhaps a night-time skin routine.

 One of the simplest ways to prepare for baby #3 is by helping your toddlers become familiar with the names and locations of everyday items around the home.
 Think a place for everything, and everything in its place.
 Start this process before the baby arrives by consistently naming the objects you touch and use.
-Narrate the process and get them involved to build muscle memory into the routine.
+Narrate the process.
+Get them involved to build muscle memory into the routine.

 With a baby in your arms most of the day, you won’t be able to rely on being physically able to get up or bend down for every little task.
 Your voice becomes your main parenting tool.
 Practice giving clear, calm directions like, “Please hand mama the blanket” or “Let’s put the toys away onto the shelf.”
 It might sound simple, but it can be surprisingly tricky when your gestures are limited and postpartum fog sets in.

 Narrating your actions not only helps your children understand the rhythm of the day but also keeps them feeling involved rather than sidelined.
-It warms my heart to see how much my twins love being part of caring for the baby—and how much better they handle their emotions when they clearly understand what’s expected.
+Watching my twins care for the baby warms my heart.
+How much better they handle their emotions when they clearly understand what’s expected.

-I won’t sugarcoat it, raising three children under the age of two is intense.
+I won’t sugarcoat it, raising 3 under 2 years is intense.
 Physically exhausting, emotionally draining, and even when everything is running smoothly there is an understanding that peace is fleeting.
 Some days feel like little more than survival mode.
 I’ve had very promising days filled with excitement and joy that crumble before breakfast, and then it feels like auto pilot until nap.
 It’s not a romantic life, and it’s okay to admit it.

 Hidden inside all the exhaustion and self-doubt is an immense gratitude that I was gifted with these three little lives.
 As much as I am struggling to figure it all out, so are they.
 These tender months and years are so short.
 Even on days when the minutes tick by like hours.